ansible/ansibullbot/ISSUE_HELP.md

 ##### curated

 These modules are developed and maintained by the community, but the Ansible core team needs to approve changes.
-Once two or more module maintainers, maintainers of a module in the same namespace, or core team members give [`shipit`](#cmd-shipit), the core team will be alerted to review.
+Once the pull request is labeled with [`shipit`](#label-shipit), the core team will be alerted to review.

 ##### community

 These modules are also developed, maintained and supported by the community.
 If you are a module maintainer, a maintainer of a module in the same namespace, or a core team member use the [`shipit`](#cmd-shipit) command to approve the pull request.
-The bot will wait for two shipits from module maintainers, maintainers of a module in the same namespace, or core team members, then automerge.
+The bot will wait for the pull request being labeled with [`shipit`](#label-shipit), then automerge.

 :information_source: If you are maintainer of the module or maintainer of a module in the same namespace, only one [`shipit`](#cmd-shipit) is required.